 If your teachers or parents held you to an extremely high and unachievable standard, this also contributes to self-criticism later in life.

-On the other hand, the parents who allow their children to explore their passions, identify their strengths, and do not focus on the child’s flaws are far less likely to be critical.
+On the other hand, parents who allow their children to explore their passions, identify their strengths, and not focus on the child’s flaws are far less likely to be critical.